r-xue/pipeline/doc/building_the_pipeline.md

 which is used by buildmytasks to process the task XML and to minify the Pipeline Javascript.

-It is recommended to put CASA `bin` directory first on your path for the duration of the installation procedure.
+It is recommended to put the CASA `bin` directory first on your path for the duration of the installation procedure.

+### Downloading and Installing CASA
+If you don't already have CASA installed, you can find recent builds at  [CASA pre-releases](https://casa.nrao.edu/download/distro/casa/releaseprep/).
+Sort by "Last Modified" to find the most recent version.

+After downloading a CASA build, follow the instructions on the [CASA Installation Guide](https://casadocs.readthedocs.io/en/stable/notebooks/usingcasa.html#Full-Installation-of-CASA-5-and-6) to install CASA.

 ## Standard build